P h i l o s o p h y

 Continuing Suzuki teacher training, Michael has completed Violin Books 1-10 through the University of Louisville through long-term form teacher training under Dr. Timothy Durbin, and is working his way through the viola courses each summer with William Preucil, Sr. He teaches through the Louisville Academy of Music and is often a guest for college and pre-college masterclasses and competitions in Louisville and surrounding areas.
 Michael has served as the coordinator for the Weisberg Program, providing violin, viola, and cello instruments, lessons, and group classes influence by the Suzuki Method in local elementary schools, the director of the Louisville Suzuki String Institute and the Suzuki Studies Program at the University of Louisville.
 He currently teaches violin, viola, and chamber music at the Louisville Academy of Music.

 Recently Michael has taught viola and chamber music at the University of Louisville as a teaching assistant to the viola studio and in the Graduate String Quartet.
-He completed a Master of Music in String Pedagogy in 2016, and continues to teach violin, viola, Suzuki group classes, and chamber music through the University of Louisville.
-In addition to applied viola lessons, Michael has taught Viola Literature courses for the undergraduate and graduate violists.
+He completed a Master of Music in String Pedagogy in 2016, and continues to teach violin, viola, Suzuki group classes, and chamber music in and around Louisville.
+In addition to applied viola lessons, Michael has taught Viola Literature courses for the undergraduate and graduate violists at the University of Louisville, and applied violin lessons at Western Kentucky University,

 E x p e r i e n c e